ClarkLach/KinderBuilder/README.md

 Dolch Sight words specifically.

+Manually add words, either create and drag in, or drag in empty box that can be typed in

+Dream Goals:

-Dream Goals: Some sort of grammar checking.
+Some sort of grammar checking.
 I'm sure there's a million ways to do this, but how can I do it creatively that will benefit a 5-year-old?

 Categories of nouns.